 You can contact Sanako for a language lab price quotation by filling out the language lab price request form or sending as an email to firstname.lastname@example.org.

 Who are the leading global providers of language labs?

 Sanako is the global-leader and the original pioneer in language labs and language teaching software.
 Our business began already in 1961 under the name Tandberg Educational, so we are one of the most established and reliable language lab and language teaching software providers.
 Our sole focus is to help language teachers increase their students’ language skills.
 Over the last 60 years, we have grown to become global market leaders in teacher-led language teaching software and language labs with customers in 114 countries and +50,000 classrooms.

 Working with an international network of over 100 dedicated partners and resellers, Sanako provides customers with a full range of language teaching and learning solutions.
 This includes everything from traditional classroom language labs to remote language teaching platforms.

 One of the biggest advantages of a modern software-based language lab is its extraordinary flexibility.
 A traditional physical language lab can only be established in a dedicated or temporary room in an educational institution.
 The major alternative to a physical language lab is a virtual one, which can be easily accessed online.
-Online language lab solutions such as Sanako Connect enable teaching and learning to be conducted remotely, with participants at a distance from their school.
+Online language lab solutions such as Sanako Connect enable teaching and learning to be conducted remotely, with participants at a distance from their school, in addition to normal classroom face-to-face teaching.
 All of the individual functionality of the physical language lab is retained and enhanced for online learning use.